amlodipine besylate; perindopril arginine

 PRESTALIA (amlodipine besylate; perindopril arginine) is perindopril, a pro-drug, is hydrolyzed to perindoprilat, which inhibits ace in humans and in animals.
 Approved for hypertension, to lower blood pressure.
 First approved in 2015.

-PRESTALIA is a fixed-dose combination oral tablet containing amlodipine besylate (a dihydropyridine calcium channel antagonist) and perindopril arginine (an ACE inhibitor pro-drug) for the treatment of hypertension.
-It works through dual mechanisms: perindopril inhibits ACE to reduce angiotensin II-mediated vasoconstriction and aldosterone secretion, while amlodipine blocks calcium influx into vascular smooth muscle to reduce peripheral vascular resistance.
-The combination targets patients requiring enhanced blood pressure control through complementary pathways in the renin-angiotensin-aldosterone system.
+PRESTALIA is a fixed-dose combination oral tablet containing amlodipine besylate (a calcium channel blocker) and perindopril arginine (an ACE inhibitor) approved for hypertension.
+It works through dual mechanism: perindopril inhibits ACE to reduce angiotensin II and decrease vasoconstriction, while amlodipine blocks calcium influx into vascular smooth muscle cells to reduce peripheral vascular resistance.
+The combination provides synergistic blood pressure reduction in patients with hypertension.

 Perindopril, a pro-drug, is hydrolyzed to perindoprilat, which inhibits ACE in humans and in animals.
 ACE is a peptidyl dipeptidase that catalyzes the conversion of the inactive decapeptide, angiotensin I, to the vasoconstrictor substance angiotensin II.
 Angiotensin II is a potent peripheral…